NON-CDL DRIVER COMPLIANCE

-J. J. Keller® Compliance Specialists are trained to handle the regulatory and record keeping tasks related to your non-CDL and even non-CMV drivers.
-Save time and gain peace of mind with these services:
+Our Compliance Advisors are trained to handle the regulatory and recordkeeping tasks related to your non-CDL and even non-CMV drivers.
+Save time and gain peace of mind with each of our full-service options.

 MVR Monitoring Service

 The faster you're aware of your drivers' citations, suspensions and other negative events, the faster you can address the problem.
-J. J. Keller® Compliance Specialists will continuously monitor your drivers' records for negative events so you can remove unsafe drivers from the road faster for immediate coaching.
-Drivers with negative events can be enrolled in high-impact J. J. Keller online training courses targeted to correct the negative behavior.
+We’ll monitor your drivers' records for negative events year-round so you can remove unsafe drivers from the road faster for immediate coaching.
+Drivers with negative events can be enrolled in our online training courses targeted to correct negative behavior.

 Non-Regulated File Management Service

 Keeping your driver qualification files for your non-CMV drivers is a best practice that can help protect your company by showing due diligence in an accident or litigation situation.
-Your Compliance Specialist will monitor and audit each driver's license, motor vehicle record (MVR), and MVR release consent, checking the accuracy and integrity of each item.
-Your CS can also manage your company-specific policies such as cell phone, alcohol and drug, and company car use, as well as proof of insurance.
+We’ll monitor and audit each driver's license, motor vehicle record (MVR), and MVR release consent, checking the accuracy of each item.
+We can also manage your company-specific policies such as cell phone, alcohol and drug use.

 Training Program Management Service

-Running an effective, compliant training program involves a tremendous amount of work, including identifying courses required and taken, verifying test scores, scheduling refresher training, and auditing and retaining documentation.
-Your dedicated Compliance Specialist will act as a key member of your team by auditing your training records to uncover compliance gaps and providing ongoing oversight of your program's records.
-They will even provide support in the event of an OSHA inspection or contractor/vendor audit.
+Running a driver training program involves a tremendous amount of work, including identifying courses required and taken, verifying test scores, scheduling refresher training, and auditing and retaining documentation.
+Let us handle it all, in addition to auditing your training records to uncover compliance gaps and providing ongoing oversight of your program's records.

 All drivers operating a CMV as the term is defined in §390.5 are subject to the FMCSRs.